First of all, welcome to the wonderful world of NRL Fantasy Football.

 The basic idea with NRL Fantasy is to start with a salary cap of $10,00,000 that you use to build a squad of 21 players in an effort to score the most total points throughout the season.
 You are allowed to make 44 trades throughout the year: 2 per week for rounds 1-6, 3 per week for rounds 7-12, and 4 per week for rounds 13-27.
 There are only 36 total trades available in the first 19 rounds, before another 8 are added in round 20 to last you until round 27.
 This is to prevent players from using all their trades too early in the season.

 26 NRL rounds and 44 trades means you get an average of 1.7 trades per week.
-It is important to use them wisely, which we explore in section xxx.
+It is important to use them wisely, which we explore later.

 Players fill positions on the field, being hooker, middle, edge, half, centre and wing/fullback.
 Some players also cover multiple positions, which we call DPP or dual position players.
 Ideally you want a balance of all positions of players to ensure maximum injury cover.
 Your starting 13 players and 4 interchange players count towards your weekly score.
 Your 4 emergency players are non-scoring unless you have an injury, bye or suspension in your scoring 17.
 When you have a non player in your starting 13, they are replaced by the player on the reserves bench who is the highest on the list in that players position.
 When the non player is on the scoring bench, they are replaced by the first emergency, and so on.